Learn the basics of working with images and effects in Adobe Illustrator, including how to add and edit effects, apply brush strokes, and more.

 - Click the Crop Image button in the Properties panel on the right side of the document to crop parts of an image.
-Drag any handle around the image to remove that portion.
-Click Apply in the Properties panel to crop.
+Drag any handle around the image to remove an unwanted portion.
+Click Apply in the Properties panel.

 What you learned: About effects

-- Under the Effect menu, you’ll see the various Illustrator and Adobe Photoshop CC effects.
+- Under the Effect menu, see the various Illustrator and Adobe Photoshop effects.
 Illustrator effects are vector effects.
 Photoshop effects are raster effects.

-- Open the Appearance panel by choosing Window > Appearance.
+- To open the Appearance panel, choose Window > Appearance or click More Options in the Appearance section of the Properties panel.
 The Appearance panel shows what is selected in your document and the appearance attributes applied to that artwork.
 To temporarily hide an effect applied to artwork, click the eye icon to the left of the effect name in the Appearance panel.
 To edit an effect, click the name of the effect in the Appearance panel.

 What you learned: Add effects